Definition

 Datasets (Download here, 480p resolution)

-- Test-Dev 2017: 30 sequences from DAVIS 2017 Semi-supervised.
+- Train + Val: 90 sequences from DAVIS 2017.- Test-Dev 2017: 30 sequences from DAVIS 2017 Semi-supervised.
 Ground truth not publicly available.

 - Test-Challenge 2017: 30 sequences from DAVIS 2017 Semi-supervised.
 Ground truth not publicly available.